NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 ## 3.1 How I Explain Technical Terms to Non-Technical Clients

 My goal is to help clients feel informed, not overwhelmed.

+- I use real-world analogies to simplify concepts.
+  *A VPN works like a secure tunnel that connects your computer to the office network.
+It looks like that tunnel isn’t connecting right now.*